 Another great benefit of the DLR is that the language implementer gets a whole bunch of stuff for free like a Garbage Collector and debugging support for example.
 Also any optimizations that Microsoft performs in the DLR are automatically incorporated in the languages implemented on top of it.
 Previously we mentioned the wealth of libraries you have at your disposal, these are still available; and can also make a lot of difficult tasks really easy to perform in a dynamic language.
 Obviously you would have to write less code to get there but that’s a nice side effect from dynamic languages.

-There are a couple of things worth knowing about the DLR, which we’ll discuss in this section. irst how the DLR thinks about its types and how it invokes methods on the types. econd walk you through what happens when you create a method and invoke that method in the context of IronRuby and the DLR.
+There are a couple of things worth knowing about the DLR, which we’ll discuss in this section.
+First, we’ll look at how the DLR thinks about its types and how it invokes methods on the types.
+Second, we’ll walk you through what happens when you create a method and invoke that method in the context of IronRuby and the DLR.

 3.2.1 It’s all about shared types and messages